richardgiddings/partofthestory_backend/README.md

 - Uses a Postgres database
 - Uses python-decouple to get config from the environment (e.g. .env file)
 - Checks profanity in submitted text using https://pypi.org/project/safetext/
+- Lock the accounts of users causing trouble
 - Setup to deploy to Render

 I used this helpful guide to base the authentication on: